Allied Health

 Student Success Tips

-This is a great opportunity for students to gain entry level employment in the healthcare field prior to matriculating into a selective program.
+This is a great opportunity for students to gain entry-level employment in the healthcare field prior to matriculating into a selective program.
 Technology is integrated into all aspects of attending college in the 21st century.
 Students are expected to have proficient computer skills and the ability to access the internet via desktop/laptop computer or tablet.
 Internet access may be from home or through a public site such as a local public library, public college or at any Mount Wachusett Community College campus.

 Special Requirements